 Check for Internet Connectivity

 Another common problem that happens with various users is the use of poor internet connectivity.
-This means constantly trying to download a huge update but it is not happening.
-Users don’t really check for this but usually, it’s the internet that may be at fault.
+This means constantly trying to download a huge update, but it is not happening.
+Users don’t check for this, but usually, it’s the internet that may be at fault.

-If you use the regular data and trying to install then it will definitely take a lot of time.
-So, you can make use of a stable Wi-Fi network to swiftly install the update.
+If you use the regular data and try to install, then it will take a lot of time.
+So, you can use a stable Wi-Fi network to install the update swiftly.
 However, if there are too many users trying to access the internet over the same Wi-Fi, then it would take time as well.

 Server Overload

-This issue happens when a lot of people from all around the world try to download the update.
-Though it is not a frequently happening issue, there are chances you will face a constantly sluggish download even after you have a nice internet connection.
+This issue happens when many people from around the world try to download the update.
+Though it is not a frequently happening issue, you may face a constantly sluggish download even after you have a nice internet connection.

 So, the solution is to wait for a day and then try downloading the update.